SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 granted in a way that makes this very transparent and visible to clients.)

-You are allowed to understate your performance; you may implement a SCS-1V-1-5 flavor with a flavor that actually implements SCS-1T-1-5n (i.e. you dedicate a secured hyperthread instead of high oversubscription) or even SCS-1D-1.5-8s (1 dedicated core, 50% more RAM and a 8GiB SSD).
+You are allowed to understate your performance; you may implement a SCS-1V-1-5 flavor with a flavor that actually implements SCS-1T-1-5n (i.e. you dedicate a dedicated hyperthread instead of higher oversubscription) or even SCS-1D-1.5-8s (1 dedicated core, 50% more RAM and a 8GiB SSD).

-Flavor names indicating certain capabilities must _at least_ provide these.
+Flavor names indicating certain capabilities must _at least_ provide these, otherwise they are in violation of the SCS specification and prevent SCS compliance.

 We expect all cloud providers to offer the short, less specific flavor names (such as SCS-8V-32-100).
-Larger providers that offer more details are expected to still also offer the short variants for usability and easier portability, even beyond the mandated flavors.
+Larger providers that offer more details (using the extension below) are expected to still also offer the short variants for usability and easier portability, even beyond the mandated flavors.

 You must be very careful to expose low vCPU guarantees (`L` instead of `V`), insecure hyperthreading/microcode `i`, non-ECC-RAM `u`, memory oversubscription `o`.
 Note that omitting these qualifiers is overstating your security, reliability or performance properties and may be reason for clients to feel betrayed or claim damages.
+This would prevent SCS compliance and certification;
-It might in extreme cases also cause SCS to withdraw certification along with public statements.
+in extreme cases, the SCS project might be forced to work with public statements.

 You may offer additional `SCS-` flavors, following the naming scheme and rules outlined here.